 Data for the project are gathered through annual in-person surveys administered by state agencies to a sample of at least 400 older adults and individuals with physical disabilities accessing publicly-funded services in skilled nursing facilities, Medicaid waivers, Medicaid state plans, and/or state-funded programs, as well as older adults served by Older Americans Act programs.
 The survey instrument includes a background survey, which gathers data about the consumer from agency records, and an in-person survey, which includes subjective satisfaction-related questions that can only be answered by the consumer, and objective questions that can be answered by the consumer or, if needed, their proxy.
 Project team interprets each state's data and produces reports that can support state efforts to strengthen LTSS policy, inform quality improvement activities, and compare their performance with national norms.

 The data collection cycle for the project runs June 1 to May 31 each year.
-States interested in learning more are encouraged to contact NASUAD’s NCI-AD Director, Kelsey Walter.
+States interested in learning more are encouraged to contact NASUAD’s NCI-AD Director, April Young.

 NCI-AD officially launched on June 1, 2015, with 13 participating states.
 Six states agreed to an expedited data collection cycle, which resulted in the release of the Mid-Year report.
-The map below details the status of each state’s participation in NCI-AD’s 2015-2016 Survey Year.
+Since then, NCI-AD participation has grown to 18 states, as shown in the map below.

 The National Core Indicators-Aging and Disabilities (NCI-AD) project grew out of state aging and disabilities agencies’ desire for quantifiable data on the performance of their publicly funded programs for older adult and individuals with physical disabilities.
 Such data have been available for states’ intellectual/developmental disabilities (I/DD) service systems through the National Core Indicators (NCI) project for the past 18 years.
 NCI-AD is designed to assess the performance of the entirety of a state’s publicly funded programs for older adults and people with physical disabilities by collecting and maintaining valid and reliable data on service participants’ quality of life and outcomes.